Spend Analysis 101:

 Streamline and centralize procurement process and other administrative efficiencies.

-Organizations with spend analysis have reaped benefits in the areas of cost effectiveness and process efficiency.
+Spend analysis has been proven to contribute to driving cost effectiveness and process efficiency in a lot of organizations .
 The whole process will vastly improve, from financial reporting to budget preparation if there is a detailed information organized around multiple dimensions.
 A more productive and efficient procurement function conducting spend analysis will build deeper relationships with fewer key suppliers and need fewer employees for unnecessary delegated tasks.
 There will be a significant reduction in cycle time for creating reports and ad-hoc analyses therefore reducing labour costs or reassignment to more productive work.

 Manage risk and maverick spending to ensure compliance.

-When you spend data is enriched with information on your vendors annual revenue and credit scores, you can better assess the overall supply chain failure risk of your organization.
+When you spend data is enriched with credit scores and other revenue information, you can better assess the overall supply chain failure risk of your organization.
 A good spend analysis data will allow you to track and identify suppliers who have non-contracted spend as well as spend with non-contracted vendors.
 You can identify the categories of spend where there may be too many suppliers with no contract in place.
 The risk in the contract is reflected in the pricing, and that can be from a lack of orders being made or in not being able to scale up fast enough to deliver the volume of goods and services required.
 The reduced contract risk to the vendor often translates into lower costs.
 Contract compliance information is crucial as the bridge to savings, while enriching spend data with supplier risk information helps the organization in utilizing spend data to avoid supply chain disruptions.

 Evaluate supplier performance for better relationship management.